KevinKennedy/BrightnessOverride/README.md

 # BrightnessOverride sample
 This is a small sample to show the use of [BrightnessOverride](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.display.brightnessoverride) API in a HoloLens UWP app.

 Currently builds with [Unity 2017.4](https://unity3d.com/unity/qa/lts-releases?version=2017.4).
-HoloLense needs to have the Windows 10 Spring 2018 update or later.
+HoloLens needs to have the Windows 10 Spring 2018 update or later.

 The following voice commands should work:
 - **Off** – set screen brightness to 0